danieleborgo/OctoPrint-ShutdownButtonLEDBuzzer/README.md

 the shutdown.
 Remember that these signals may vary of few seconds.

+By default, this plugin shuts down the Raspberry without checking of there are ongoing jobs.
+In settings, there is a flag to disable the button when printing.

 ## Notes

 To shut down the Raspberry, it uses the command configured in